 - Vitamin and Nutrient Deficiencies: A diet deficient in some nutrients may contribute to hair loss.
 This can include a deficiency in iron, zinc, biotin, vitamin B6, vitamin B12, and/or vitamin D.

 A few simple measures can help you treat TE and avoid it in the future.

-Find Ways to De-Stress: Of course, it’s a lot easier said than done!
-But finding ways to manage your stress in a healthy manner may help reduce your hair loss.
+- Find Ways to De-Stress: Of course, it’s a lot easier said than done!
+However, finding ways to manage your stress in a healthy manner may help reduce your hair loss.
 Plus, it’s good for your overall well-being!

 Other hair loss conditions that affect young women

 While TE is one of the most common hair loss conditions that affect young women, hair loss can also be a sign of another condition.

 One of the most common types of hair loss in women is androgenetic alopecia, or female pattern hair loss.
 The hair becomes thinner all over the head, but it rarely leads to complete baldness.
 This can be caused by genetics and may be related to aging and menopause in older women.